-Demand for wood-pulp-based packaging seems set to soar and it’s not clear how the sector will deal with this pressure
+Demand for wood-pulp-based packaging could soon soar – and it’s not clear how the sector will deal with this

-The pulp and paper sector has long been one of the principle causes of deforestation.
-Now, increasing demand for paper-based packaging and for wood fibre for non-paper products are putting pressure on the industry’s supply chains.
+The pulp and paper sector has historically been associated with deforestation risks – particularly in southeast Asia.
+Now, with increasing demand for paper-based packaging and for wood fibre for non-paper products, what are the new pressures on the industry’s supply chains?

 While the emergence of the digital economy has seen paper consumption for printing and newsprint decline, packaging, which currently represents around 55% of total consumption of paper and pulp, is on the up.
 More than two billion trees are now logged every year for packaging alone.

 The growing backlash against plastic has put wood-pulp-based packaging in the spotlight, with brands and their suppliers actively turning to paper and paperboard.
 Paper and board accounts for around a third of the world’s growing packaging market, a global sector estimated to top $1tn by 2021.

 In total, WWF expects annual paper demand to rise to around 490m tonnes over the next few years – the virgin pulp component in this accounting for over 40% of industrial harvested forests – and speculates that it might rise to as much as 800m tonnes by 2050.
 And much of this consumption is being fuelled by demands from China, Asia and Latin America.

 Liz Wilks, director of sustainability for Asia Pulp and Paper (APP), highlights that increasing requirements for the education sector for books and other materials is driving demand for paper in southeast Asia, while also acknowledging that “packaging is increasingly important”.